Onais1/reviews/README.md

 Setup Instructions are as follows.

 - Clone the repo (git):
-or copy the folder to your local machine
+or download the folder to your local machine

 Set up a Venv:
 - Python -m venv venv